BinuxLiu/NPR/README.md

         # Initialize the folders of datasets
         python format_datasets.py --datasets_folder /path/to/datasets
         ```
-    * Then, you need to download AachenDN (v1, v1.1), Tokyo247 (v2, v3, and database), Pittsburgh, SF-XL-small dataset to the **datasets/raw** folder.
+    * Then, you need to download AachenDN (v1, v1.1), Tokyo247 (v2, v3, and database), Pittsburgh, SF-XL-small dataset to the **/path/to/datasets/raw** folder.
       The download links of above datasets are written in the comments of `format_datasets.py`.
-      In **datasets/raw/pittsburgh** there should be the following folders: 000, 001, 002, 003, 004, 005, 006, queries_real, index. (index is a folder that contains files such as pitts30k_train.mat).
+      In **/path/to/datasets/raw/pittsburgh** there should be the following folders: 000, 001, 002, 003, 004, 005, 006, queries_real, index. (index is a folder that contains files such as pitts30k_train.mat).
       Except for the Pittsburgh and Tokyo 247 dataset, none of the other datasets require you to manually decompress them.
-    * Run the following command:
+    * Run the following command again:
         ```shell
         python format_datasets.py --datasets_folder /path/to/datasets/ --datasets aachen_tokyo_pitts_sfxl
         ```
-    * If you are using our pre-generated NightStreet dataset, you can skip the above step.
+    * If you are using our pre-generated nightstreet dataset, you can skip the above step.
 You can download the NightStreet dataset directly from here and merge it with the `./datasets/nightstreet` folder after extracting it.

-2. Train NEG-CUT on NightCity dataset (NightCity)
+2. Train NEG-CUT on NightCity(NightStreet) dataset
     * To train NEG-CUT on the NightCity dataset, run the following command in the terminal:
         ```shell
         # terminal_1